Atopic dermatitis is a term used to describe a skin condition in which one develops itchy dry skin that can become

 A dry environment will result in increased itching and flares of atopic dermatitis.
 This is why the condition often

 worsens during the winter months.
-However summer can be difficult also, as sweating can also cause increased
+However summer can be a problem for some people too, because sweating can

-Environmental allergens such as dust mite, animals, and pollens can make atopic dermatitis worse, so it is worth
+Environmental allergens such as dust mite, animals, and pollens can make atopic dermatitis worse, and it is thus useful

-getting tested for these to find out if these could be exacerbating the problem.
+to get tested for allergies to find out if these could be exacerbating the problem.

 Can foods make atopic dermatitis worse?

-Yes...sometimes, more so in infants and young children.
-It is estimated food may be a trigger in 50% of children’s
+Yes...sometimes, more so in infants and young children than adults.
+It is estimated that foods may be a trigger in

 What can I do to help improve my condition?